 This spice manufacturer faced a challenge of having to manually lay down larger boxes prior to going through the metal detector.
 A solution with a tall aperture allowed them to eliminate this step and set up a fully automated packaging line.

 This white paper provides an explanation of the differences between validation, verification and routine performance monitoring as well as an overview of recommended test methods for different types of metal detection systems.

 The Jewel Date Company is in a sweet spot, with health-conscious consumers driving the popularity of dates as an alternative to refined sugar.
 Founded in 1995, Jewel Date manufactures whole dates, date butters, date sugars and date pastes for energy bars and more.

 At Pack Expo 2018, October 14-17, in contrast to its exhibitions in previous Pack Expo shows, METTLER TOLEDO Product Inspection will display its inspection systems in one large 7,920 sq. ft. booth, rather than maintaining booths in both Pack Expo and the Healthcare Packaging Expo.

-Glass is frequently the preferred packaging material for food and pharmaceutical manufacturers.
-However, checking for foreign bodies in a finished pack is critical, as just one shard could have catastrophic consequences.
+Glass is often the preferred packaging material for food manufacturers.
+However, checking for foreign bodies in a finished pack is critical, as just one glass shard can have catastrophic consequences.